dobriban/Topics-In-Modern-Statistical-Learning/README.md

   * theory in random features models: [A study of uncertainty quantification in overparametrized high-dimensional models ](https://arxiv.org/abs/2210.12760)
   * theory on distance to calibration: [A Unifying Theory of Distance from Calibration](https://arxiv.org/abs/2211.16886)
-* Language Models
-  * [Calibrate Before Use: Improving Few-Shot Performance of Language Models](https://arxiv.org/abs/2102.09690); LLMs have biases for generating outcomes that should a priori have pre-determined probabilities, such as 50-50
-  *   [Language Models (Mostly) Know What They Know](https://arxiv.org/abs/2207.05221); Perhaps surprisingly, LLMs are sometimes calibrated.
-On the other hand, there are a few limitations: (1) the results do not really hold for small models.
-(2) The results are not so robust (for instance they can easily break when they add the answer "none of the above")
-  * [Teaching models to express their uncertainty in words](https://arxiv.org/pdf/2205.14334.pdf); They finetune an LLM (GPT-3) on math problems, using labels generated as the empirical accuracy over various sub-tasks; further quantized into 5 quantiles (lowest, ...).
-Observe that this generalizes to same task, and partly to distribution shift.
-Limitations include: (1) very task-specific.
-(2)  ad hoc grouping of tasks.
-(3) performance for other tasks (dist. shift) is very poor (not much better than constant baseline)
-  * [Conformal Prediction with Large Language Models for Multi-choice Question Answering](https://arxiv.org/abs/2305.18404); Use CP based on score f.

 ### Types of uncertainty